Application

 Disclosing the Use of AI

 In all University communications, we seek to build trust and inspire confidence with our audience.
 For this reason, it is critical to be transparent and disclose the use of AI when it applies.
-Consider providing a footnote or concluding statement that AI was used in concert with humans to help generate and develop this content.
+Consider providing a footnote or concluding statement noting that AI was used in concert with humans to help generate and develop the content.

 Enterprise Tools Available to Clemson University Users